ccjit/PyTerm/README.md

 # Note
-This repository has now stopped being used in the meantime.
+This repository is no longer in use.
 You can get the latest version of PyTerm [here](https://ccjt.sad.ovh/api/programs/pyterm).
 # PyTerm
 PyTerm is a basic Python3 based shell that runs in only 1 file, and is meant to stay that way until it needs to change.